EvieQ01/EvieQ.github.io/_pages/life.md

 ### 3. Life Pieces.

-* Standing on the stage of the students festival.
+* Stood on the stage of the students festival.
-* Launch Project P2P, as mysterious JQK, bring company to juniors.
+* Launched Project P2P, as mysterious JQK, bring company to the young.
-* Meeting and making interviews with the experienced --- Xuehui Wang, Yu wang, ...
+* Met and made interviews with the experienced --- Xuehui Wang, Yu wang, ...

 > Things I want to say at the end.
 > Ask myself, ***what do I want, and how do I get there?***